 Any party may be represented by legal counsel, by a REALTOR® (or both) at an ethics hearing, including review, or if a hearing occurs in the party’s absence.
 PWR has an Ethics Advocate Program which is a sub-committee of the Professional Standards Committee, comprised of REALTORS® who are specially trained to represent parties during the disciplinary process in a timely way without filing a formal complaint.
 If no agreement is reached, the complainant may then file a formal ethics complaint.

 Role of the Ethics Advocate

-Please review the PDF form below “How to Obtain the Assistance of an Ethics Advocate” and complete the necessary forms if you are interested and feel you need assistance with the Professional Standards process.
+Please review the PDF form "How to Obtain the Assistance of an Ethics Advocate".
+If you are interested and feel you need assistance with the process, please complete the necessary forms.

 or fax to (714) 245-5599.

 Ethics Advocate Acceptance D-23A